Cities architecture for children

 Plus icon

-A movement that promotes inclusive urban planning and architecture that takes children’s needs and rights into account, from safe play areas to engaging public spaces.
+A movement that promotes inclusive urban planning and architecture that takes children’s needs and rights into account.
+It advocates for developing city architecture based on children principles equal to the adults to make the city a place for all needs.

 Why focus on children in city design?